-Shoulder dystocia, a birth injury, can cause devastating and life-long consequences for a child.
+Shoulder dystocia is a birth injury which can cause devastating and life-long consequences for a child.

 Wrong techniques can cause nerve damage in the bundle of nerves called the brachial plexus in the baby’s shoulder.
 Brachial plexus is a loss of movement, motor skills and weakness in the baby’s arm caused by the following: